youchen-0/LocalCDN/README.md

 :thumbsup: smaller size than other extensions

-:thumbsup: remove crossorigin and integrity attributes of script and stylesheet tags to increase replacements
+:thumbsup: remove crossorigin and integrity attributes of script and stylesheet tags to increase replacements (Firefox only)

 :thumbsup: doesn't matter which version a website requested